11 Pineapple Benefits and 4 Side Effects (+ Nutrition Facts)

 Pineapple Nutrition Facts and Calories

 With only 56 calories per 100 grams, pineapple is the optimal dessert.
-It is also rich in fiber, fat-free, and contains health-promoting active ingredients.
+It is also rich in fiber, fat-free, and contains active ingredients that are good for your health.

-But not only that; pineapple also contains the enzyme compound bromelain.
-This helps the body with inflammation and can improve digestion and blood circulation.
-It also facilitates regeneration and wound healing.
+And it doesn’t stop there: pineapple also contains bromelain, an enzyme mixture that helps the body to fight inflammation, and can also improve digestion and blood flow.
+It also facilitates regeneration and tissue repair.

 ---|---|